dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 Powell and Mead storage volumes and levels populate.
 So does the Lake Powell release to achieve the Powell and Mead storage, the turbine release water temperature, and suitability of native, endangered fish of the Grand Canyon.
-Box 2 shows an example for 13.8 maf of combined storage.
+Box 2 shows an example with 13.8 maf of combined storage to assign 65% of that storage to lake Powell.

 ![](media/e4d47644b056c99b716ce3ffffc9f0c6.png)

 Consider four issues to split the combined storage between the two reservoirs:

--   **Protect endangered, native fish of the Grand Canyon.** As Lake Powell water storage drops to the turbine release elevation of 3,490 feet (4 maf), the water stored in Lake Powell heats (less stratification), increases release water temperature through the hydropower turbines, and makes the native, endangered fish of the Grand Canyon more susceptible to prey by non-native fish (Figure 8, left).
-Table 6 summarizes the important Lake Powell elevation break points for fish.
+### (i) Protect endangered, native fish of the Grand Canyon

+As Lake Powell water storage drops to the turbine release elevation of 3,490 feet (4 maf), the water stored in Lake Powell heats (less stratification), increases release water temperature through the hydropower turbines, and makes the native, endangered fish of the Grand Canyon more susceptible to prey by non-native fish (Figure 8, left).
+Table 7 summarizes the important Lake Powell elevation break points for fish.
 To delay these negative impacts on fish, managers can forego release and hydropower generation through the turbines and instead release water through the low elevation river outlets (elevation 3,370 feet; 0 maf).
 For example, an 18oC release through the river outlets requires 5.9 maf less storage than an 18oC release through hydropower turbines (elevation 3,600 feet on Figure 8 left plot to 3,525 feet on right plot).
 This information is also presented on the *PowellReleaseTemperature* worksheet.

 | ![](media/bc14adec69af7a4c4ce2b564071299bd.png) | ![](media/f20a2551b5487617dfcf35586456b582.png) |
 |-------------------------------------------------|-------------------------------------------------|